YaaseenIbrahim/EpicFoods/README.md

 # EpicFoods

 So first of all Welcome!
-Secobdly open index.html to open the webiste.
+Secondly open index.html to open the webiste.